deaddogdown/BlenderDownRes/README.md

 Down-Res is a production tool that saves time on tedious texture management tasks.
 It allows you to:

 - Reduce texture resolutions across your entire scene with one click
-- Preview down-scaled textures before committing
+- Down-scaled textures ready for export
-- Save permanently only when you're ready
+- Only save to blend permanently when you're ready
 - Maintain aspect ratios automatically

 ## 🧰 Features

 - **Non-destructive workflow** - Preview changes before saving
 - **Four resolution presets** - 2K, 1K, 512, 256 pixels
-- **One-click preview** - See immediate results in your viewport
+- **One-click Down Res** - See immediate results in your viewport and export ready
 - **Save to blend file** - Make changes permanent when you're happy
 - **Automatic aspect ratio** - Maintains correct proportions
 - **Texture counting** - See how many textures are in your scene